New change workflows for changes not yet ready for full review (formerly Drafts).

 To bring the ssh command more in-line with the REST API for a user, it is now possible to generate a new HTTP password.

 This allows ordinary users to generate a new HTTP password via ssh when they cannot log in to the web UI (e.g. due to being a service account).

 set-account command is also relaxed; normal users may use it to set a new password on their own account.

 user.email settings were being read as-is, which would allow them to be configured with values that may interfere with standard email name/address parsing.

-Fix the default text in the ‘Password’ field on the ‘HTTP Password’ screen.
+Fix the default text in the ‘Password’ field on the ‘HTTP Password’ screen in the GWT UI.

 The default text said “(click ‘generate’ to revoke an old password)” but the label of the button is actually “Generate Password”.

 Add reporting of work queue related metrics.

 Metrics are reported for core work queues.
 For work queues created by plugins, metrics are not reported.

 Issue 8861: Fix generation of change numbers to prevent duplicates.